dasginganinja/dark-lord-day/README.md

 ## Final Note

 Please don't rely on this tool to get the tickets.
 Use a second computer (or Firefox) and to try and get the tickets.
 If this reserves your tickets then I'm happy for you and please let me know @dasginganinja on Twitter.
 Thanks!

+## Liability

+I'm not liable for anything that you may do with this extension, including usage and modification.
+Use at your own risk.